cforlando/PetAdoption-API/README.md

         - `gulp build-webpack` (for compiling web-interface js)
         - `gulp pug-html` (for angular template files)
         - `gulp stylus` (for style overrides)
+- To run the tests, `npm run test`

 ## Contributors